gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   The value `0` represents that the option is off, any other value represents that the option is on.

-This socket option is off by default on any SCTP end point.
+This socket option is off by default on any SCTP endpoint.
-Once protection has been enforced by enabling this socket option on an SCTP end point, it cannot be disabled again.
+Once protection has been enforced by enabling this socket option on an SCTP endpoint, it cannot be disabled again.
-Whether protection has been enforced on an SCTP end point can be queried in any state other than ``SCTP_CLOSED``.
+Whether protection has been enforced on an SCTP endpoint can be queried in any state other than ``SCTP_CLOSED``.
 Protection can be enforced in any state other than ``SCTP_CLOSED``, ``SCTP_COOKIE_WAIT`` and ``SCTP_COOKIE_ECHOED``.